merteldem1r/array-modifier-app/README.md

 ## Addable Features

+* Statistical graphs to compare methods using Python (coming soon)
 * Expand functionality with more advanced Algorithms
 * Supporting for file-based input and output
 * Adding unit tests for core functions